Quick summary of key school information

 |Number of nationalities represented in the school||

-Approximately 30 family languages are named by the parents (Classes 1 and 2) or by the students (Classes 3-10), including Arabic, Bulgarian, Chinese, Danish, Finnish, French, Greek, Gujrathi, Hindi, Indonesian, Icelandic, Kazakh, Lithuanian, Mongolian, Dutch, Persian, Turkish, Persian, Polish, Portuguese, Russian, Swedish, Serbian, Spanish, Thai, Czech, Turkish, Twi, Ukrainian and Vietnamese, whereby English forms the most frequently represented family language.
+39 family languages are spoken within our school community, including Arabic, Bulgarian, Chinese, Danish, Finnish, French, Greek, Gujrathi, Hindi, Indonesian, Icelandic, Kazakh, Lithuanian, Mongolian, Dutch, Persian, Turkish, Persian, Polish, Portuguese, Russian, Swedish, Serbian, Spanish, Thai, Czech, Turkish, Twi, Ukrainian and Vietnamese, whereby English forms the most frequently represented family language.

 |Most common nationality||

 Most students speak German as their mother tongue.
-36% of English native speakers come from a bilingual (German/English) or even multilingual background (German, English and one or more other languages).
+App.
+40% of English native speakers come from a bilingual (German/English) or even multilingual background (German, English and one or more other languages).
 Our bilingual teaching staff are prepared for this heterogeneous composition of classes.

 |Max. number of students per class||